rpearce/robertwpearce.com/posts/2020-01-19-announcing-react-medium-image-zoom-v4.md

 import { Controlled as Zoom } from 'react-medium-image-zoom'
 ```

-And then you tell dictate whether or not it should be zoomed and provide a
+And then you dictate whether or not it should be zoomed and provide a callback
-callback for the library to give you hints about when you should probably
+for the library to give you hints about when you should probably zoom or unzoom
-zoom or unzoom based on events like clicks and scrolling:
+based on events like clicks and scrolling:

 ```jsx
 <Zoom